 It also promotes healthy gut microflora and promotes gut mending fatty acid production, which is essential in repairing your leaky gut.

 Marshmallow root has a high mucilage content, which covers your digestive tract with a protective lining.
-It can support your gut’s reaction to inflammation, which in turn can impact ulcers, diarrhea, and constipation.
+It can help reduce gut inflammation, which in turn can impact ulcers, diarrhea, and constipation.
 Further, marshmallow root can help restore the integrity of the tight junctions found in your gut wall.

 Deglycyrrhizinated Licorice Root